justinmahar/react-ig-embed/README.md

 The contents of this component are modified from a `blockquote` to an `iframe` once the embed completes.

-Note that Instagram restricts the dimensions of the embedded `iframe` to to a min width of `326px` and a max width is `540px`.
+Note that Instagram restricts the dimensions of the embedded `iframe` to to a min width of `326px` and a max width of `540px`.

 By default, the style `{ overflow: 'clip' }` is applied.